 If you work with big volumes of classified files, you can consider systems that do it professionally.

-As well, custom systems can offer a tray of advanced functions for comfortable management of your Records Management System .
-For example, Single entry when you can enter different modules of your large system with the same login.
+As well, custom systems can offer a tray of advanced functions for comfortable management of your Records Management System.
+For example, a Single entry is when you can enter different modules of your large system with the same login.
 The system will recognize you and give respective access permissions throughout the modules.

 Standards for Records Management System Development